 Gangrene occurs when there is a loss of blood to a body part, and tissue dies.
 This condition can happen in any part of the body, but the most common are the toes, feet, fingers, and hands.
 Conditions such as diabetes that cause poor blood circulation can put you at a higher risk of gangrene.

-Below, learn more about risk factors, signs of gangrene, and how our diabetic podiatrist can help you treat the problem.
+Below, learn more about risk factors, signs of gangrene, and how our diabetic podiatrist in Texas can help you treat the problem.

 Gangrene can occur after an injury or infection if there is a lack of blood flow to a certain area of the body.
 A bacterial infection that goes untreated or an open injury that allows bacteria to enter the body can infect tissue and cause gangrene.